 Not having a (or claiming your) Google My Business profile also affects your online reputation.
 Online reviews are extremely important to potential customers: 74 percent of patients told us so.
 In the same survey, 69.3 percent of patients said they were most likely to read online reviews on Google.
 Having a presence on Google can help you keep a pulse on patient satisfaction at your office.

-Healthcare practices and discovery search
+Healthcare practices and discovery searches

-- “best pediatrician near me”
+- [best pediatrician near me]

-- “flu vaccine near me now”
+- [flu vaccine near me now]

-- “pap smear nashville”
+- [pap smear nashville]

 With that in mind, the details you provide online about your practice are critical: A correct office address and phone number are as important as a description of your care services.

 Without a search engine optimization (SEO) strategy, it’s impossible to rank well in search results and get found online by interested patients.
-An SEO strategy is about more than just adding the right words and phrases on your website; it must also include an optimization of the dozens of web profiles for your practice.
+An SEO strategy is about more than just adding the right words and phrases to your website; it must also include optimization of the dozens of web profiles for your practice.

 Any business or healthcare listings website (like Facebook, Yelp, WebMD) — even some you may not be aware of — can include a profile of your practice and providers.
 Finding, claiming, and refining your information on each of those sites helps patients find and connect with your practice.